Tri-state churches turn to virtual services in wake of coronavirus restrictions

 The archdiocese plans to broadcast rosary readings and Sunday Masses from the chapel while restrictions on public gatherings remain in place.

-Elsewhere online, Maquoketa First United Methodist Church Pastor Alberta Ervin led a worship service livestreamed on the church’s Facebook page and later conducted a church service broadcast on radio.
-On the livestreamed video, the church’s worship team members were spread out across the front of the church, maintaining at least six feet distance between each other.
+Elsewhere, Maquoketa, Iowa, First United Methodist Church Pastor Alberta Ervin led a worship service shown live on the church’s Facebook page and later conducted a church service broadcast on radio.
+On the live video, the church’s worship team members were spread out across the front of the church, maintaining at least 6 feet between each other.

 “One of the reasons why it was so important to continue to do the worship service is this is a way we stay connected as a church — to keep us connected as a faith community,” Ervin said after the service.

-“All of us are touched in some way – no work, no school, no toilet paper, no Mass,” Jackels said.
-“We might be asking, ‘Why didn’t God prevent this from happening?’ or, ‘Why doesn’t God stretch forth His hand and stop it?’
-As our Holy Father, Pope Francis, is praying every day.”
+He said, “We might be asking, ‘Why didn’t God prevent this from happening?’
+Or, ‘Why doesn’t God stretch forth His hand and stop it?’”

-Jackels said he has struggled with the notion of suffering at various times of his life, while noting his faith in God’s unconditional love.
-Today, he asked what purpose suffering plays in our lives.

 “We’re going through all different stresses in our lives right now, so to be able to connect with each other was incredibly meaningful,” said church member Alyssa Zasada, of Platteville, Wis.

-Church President Marian Maciej-Hiner said their small congregation feels like a family.
+Church President Marian Maciej-Hiner said the small congregation feels like a family.

 “We’re concerned about each other,” Maciej-Hiner said.
 “When we get together on Sundays, there is a spiritual component, but there’s also very much a social component.
 To avoid people feeling isolated, I’m grateful we have a means through technology to stay connected.
 We don’t want anyone to think that they are in this alone.”